JosepMariaVila/XRPwallet/README.md

 Open the HTML file in your browser.

-Select the netwrok.
+Select the network.
 It works for Mainnet, Testnet and Devnet.

 It allows to create a Mainnet account (which has to be activated later with XRP).